KOTORCommunityPatches/K1_Community_Patch/README.md

 ## 4. List of included mods and fixes (alphabetical by author):
 ### A Future Pilot:
 * Many background NPCs use "lite" models [K1 Lite Upgrader 1.3](https://deadlystream.com/files/file/1291-k1-lite-upgrader/)
-* Respawn tach gland in chest on Kashyyk if player has received quest from Griff
+* Respawn tach gland in chest on Kashyyyk if player has received quest from Griff
 * Juhani wouldn't spawn in the post-Leviathan scene (Fix found by Kexikus, implemented by AFP)
 * Griff sometimes wouldn't spawn in the Sand People Enclave
 * Infected Republic Soldier on Taris wears a combat suit (Reported by Mr Ardvark)